TheRealGlumfish/TheRealGlumfish/README.md

 - Intermediate in C
 - Beginner in C++
 - Beginner in Rust
+- Beginner in SystemVerilog
+- Beginner in Python
 - Beginner in Make and Meson
 - UNIX Utilities and operation